Where can I get dog welfare advice?

 What should I do if my neighbours' dog barks excessively?

 In the first instance you should approach your neighbour to discuss the situation.
 Your neighbour may not even be aware that there is a problem.
-If this doesn't resolve the problem you can contact one of our Community Wardens to discuss the issue.
+If this doesn't resolve the problem you can contact the Environmental Protection team to discuss the issue.

 Does my dog need identification?

 Yes.
-Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law, unless your dog is 'working' on a farm for example.
-New legislation requires all dogs to be microchipped by 6 April 2016 in England.
-Your vet will also be able to micro chip your dog for you.
+Your dog must wear a collar with a tag (showing the owner's address and telephone number) by law, unless your dog is 'working' on a farm, for example.
+New legislation requires all dogs to be micro chipped by 6 April 2016 in England, including working dogs.

 Who do I call if I have lost my dog?

 As soon as possible report your dog missing by telephoning Eden District Council on 01768 817817.
 We keep a register of all lost and found dogs within Eden district.
-It is also worth informing the Police on the non-emergency number 101 and the local vets.
+It is also worth informing the local vets.
 If you live close to the border of Eden district you should also call neighbouring District/Borough Councils.
+You may also wish to contact the micro-chip company (if your dog is micro-chipped) and tell them.
+The details should be on the paperwork you were given from the micro chipper.

 What do I do if I have found a stray dog?